MrCharli03/proyecto_daweb/README.md

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Executing the express server:
+## Executing the express server

 Go src and execute with this command:

 ### `node server.js`

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts